-The Arsenal keeper has his own YouTube channel, which sees him cover artists as diverse as Ed Sheeran, Linkin Park and Rihanna.
+The former Chelsea and Arsenal goalkeeper has his own YouTube channel, which sees him cover artists as diverse as Ed Sheeran, Linkin Park and Rihanna.

 What more do you need in life?

-When Alexis was seen apparently playing ‘Glory Glory Man Utd’ on the piano to confirm his transfer to Manchester United, lots of people doubted whether it was real.
+When Alexis was seen apparently playing ‘Glory Glory Man Utd’ on the piano to confirm his transfer to Manchester United in 2018, lots of people doubted whether it was real.